What's The Issue?

 Students need to sign up for an account by either logging into the Screencastify website or by adding the Chrome extension.

-Students may create 10-minute videos for free.
+Students may create 30-minute videos for free.
 If you want videos to be longer you would need to pay for a premium account.
 There are plans available for schools.

-Students will need to find or create digital information regarding the issue they are presented prior to using the Screencastify.
+Students will need to find or create digital information regarding the issue they are presented with before using Screencastify.
 They will need to plan what they are going to show in their video.

 Present students with a local or global issue.